Mircea Sfetescu

-Mircea Sfetescu (born 1 July 1905, date of death unknown) was a Romanian rugby union player.
+Mircea Sfetescu (4 January 1905 - January 1987) was a Romanian rugby union player.
 He played as a centre.
 He had 4 caps for Romania, from 1924 to 1927.
 He played the two games at the 1924 Olympic tournament, where Romania, even losing to France and the United States, won the 3rd place for the first ever Bronze medal of his country at the Summer Olympic Games.
+His brother Eugen Sfetescu also represented Romania at the 1924 Olympics.